core2000-eU/BasicMemManip/README.md

 **Manual install:** Download the entire source, unpack from ZIP, then run e.g. `python -m pip install "/path/to/folder/BasicMemManip/" --no-cache-dir`

 ## Usage
+Your main frend is the **`/samples/BasicMemManip_sample1.py`** file which, on purpose, serves as documentation and example.
 Just **open up and run** **`/samples/BasicMemManip_sample1.py`**.
 All functions, all details are explained inside.
 How smart is that!

 ## Documentation